Posthomerica: Summary

-There is a heated argument between Odysseus and Ajax over which one of them is most deserving of receiving Achilles armor.
+There is a heated argument between Odysseus and Ajax over which one of them is most deserving of receiving Achilles’ armor.
 The Trojan prisoners are asked to decide which one of them was the better warrior during the defense of Achilles’ body.
 The hero that fought most bravely and valiantly will be awarded the armor.
 It is decided that Odysseus will receive the armor.
 Similar to Sophocles' play Ajax, this leads to Ajax's suicide, and Odysseus speaks his regret at the funeral.
 He is cremated at sea.

 At this point, the gods give Eurypylus to the Trojans.
 Eurypylus is able to kill many Argive soldiers and drives the Argives to despair.
 They draw near to the ships, but Neoptolemos arrives to fight the Trojans back.
 Ares demoralizes the Argives, but Neoptolemos holds his ground and slays Eurypylus.
 He continues to kill Trojans, such that the author expresses surprise at his body count.
 Deiphobos challenges him, but Apollo saves the Trojans from Neoptolemos.
 Apollo tries to kill Neoptolemos, but Zeus threatens to destroy Ilion if he does.

 The battle is halted by Calchas, who declares that the battle is not fated to end until Philoctetes joins the Argives.
 Philoctetes had been left on the island of Lemnos due to receiving a bite on the foot from a poisonous water snake that became infected and repulsive to the other Greeks.
 This scenario draws on source material from Sophocles' Philoctetes.
 Philoctetes is rescued from his cave.
 They tell him that his wound can be healed by the surgeon Podaleninos if he agrees to come with them to Troy.
 Although Philoctetes considers Odysseus at fault for leaving him on the island, he forgives Odysseus.

 Aeneas attempts to convince the Trojans to stay within the city walls, without success.
-Panic, Fear and Strife arrive at the day’s battle.
-Philoctetes shoots Paris with his poisoned arrows, grazing him on the hand and striking him in the groin.
+Panic, Fear and Strife arrive at the day's battle.
+Philoctetes shoots Paris with his poisoned arrows, grazing him on the hand and striking him above the groin.
 Paris, mortally wounded, tries to get help from his first wife, Oenone, who spurns him because of his affair with Helen.
 Paris passes away.
 Priam laments that he was his second best son, and Helen curses the position he put her in.
 Oenone, regrets her actions and commits suicide by jumping on Paris' funeral pyre.
 They are buried next to one another, their headstones facing opposite ways.